lovehifi/raudiobub/README.md

 --------------------------------

 ## LMSBub: A Comparable Solution for LMS in rAudio

-Discover an analogous solution tailored for LMS in rAudio at this [LMSBub GitHub repository](https://github.com/lovehifi/lmsbub).
+A Comparable Solution for rAudio at this LMSBub GitHub repository, at this [LMSBub GitHub repository](https://github.com/lovehifi/lmsbub).